RoseThorn78/Replit_Python/README.md

 Hello, and welcome to my first repository!

-The main aim of this repository is to store all of my repl.it code.
+The main purpose of this repository is to store all of my repl.it code.